 From the screenshot below, you can observe that Inner is producing 10 Rows, which includes all the matching records from the Employee and Department table.

 Tableau Left Join Example

-Let us see the Left Join report preview.
-From the below screenshot, you understand that Left Join is producing 14 Rows.
-It includes all the records from the Employee table and matching records from the Department table.
-Remember, four non-matching records from Department table will be displayed as Nulls
+Let us see the Left report preview.
+From the screenshot below, you understand that Left is producing 14 Rows.
+It includes all the Employee records and the Department matching records.
+Remember, four non-matching records from the Department will display as Nulls.

 Right Join Example

-Tableau Full Outer Join Example
+Full Outer Join Example